RockwellShah/filekey/README.md

 # 🔐 FileKey

 FileKey is an offline web app that lets you quickly encrypt and share files using passkeys.
-No accounts, no tracking, no backend servers.
-Just local, offline security powered by the passkey you already have.
+No accounts, no tracking, no cloud.
+Just local, offline security powered by passkeys.

 > 🛡️ **FileKey is open source and privacy-first.** Live at **[filekey.app](https://filekey.app)**.

-> **New in 1.1:** FileKey was rebuilt on a standards-based encryption format (HPKE, [RFC 9180](https://www.rfc-editor.org/rfc/rfc9180.html)) so it now works reliably on **Safari, iPhone, and iPad** — not just Chrome-based browsers.

 ---

 ### 🚀 Features

 - ✅ **Free & Open Source** – Licensed under GPLv3.
-- ✅ **Accountless by Design** – No logins, no tracking, no servers.
+- ✅ **Accountless** – No logins, no tracking, no cloud.
 - ✅ **Passkey-Based Encryption** – Uses your existing passkey, password manager, or hardware security key.
 - ✅ **End-to-End Encrypted** – Files are sealed with AES-256 on your device.
 Nothing is ever uploaded.
-- ✅ **Secure Sharing** – Encrypt a file to someone's **Share Key**, or post a **"send me a file"** link so anyone can send *you* an encrypted file.
+- ✅ **Secure Sharing** – Encrypt a file to someone's Share Key, or post a "send me a file" link so anyone can send *you* an encrypted file.
 - ✅ **Recovery Codes** – An optional one-time recovery code plus a self-contained offline recovery tool, so you're never locked out.
 - ✅ **Folders & Large Files** – Encrypt whole folders, and stream multi-gigabyte files straight to disk without freezing the tab.
 - ✅ **Offline** – Runs 100% in your browser, online or offline.
 Installable as a PWA.